Discontinuous transition to active nematic turbulence

 To conclude, our work provides new pieces of the connection between active and inertial turbulence.
 Whereas most work so far focused on the statistics of the chaotic flow \cite{alertActiveTurbulence2022}, here we revealed that the route to active turbulence also displays key similarities and differences with its high-Reynolds counterpart.

-\section{Acknowledgments}
+\textbf{Acknowledgments}

-We thank Marc Avila, Jaume Casademunt, Bj\"{o}rn Hof, Jean-Fran\c{c}ois Joanny, and Holger Kantz for discussions.
+We thank Marc Avila, Jaume Casademunt, Amin Doostmohammadi, Peter Hampshire, Bj\"{o}rn Hof, Jean-Fran\c{c}ois Joanny, Holger Kantz, and Kristian Thijssen for discussions.
+We thank Ekaterina Maximova for related preliminary work.
 We acknowledge computing support by the Max Planck Computing and Data Facility and the computing facility at MPI-PKS.
 RA thanks the KITP Program \textit{Active Solids: From Metamaterials to Biological Tissue}, where work on this paper was undertaken.
 This research was supported in part by grant no. NSF PHY-2309135 to the Kavli Institute for Theoretical Physics (KITP).